maxshuty/vuetify-playground/README.md

 # vuetify-playground
 A basic Vue project already pre-loaded with Vuetify 2.
-Great if you find yourself creating lots of POC's with Vuetify and do not want to keep doing this initial setup.
+Great if you find yourself creating lots of POC's with Vuetify & do not want to keep doing this initial setup.

 ## Project setup
 ```